alttch/bma-info/eva4/hmi/api_filter.rst

 which can be used by various restriction policies.

-Filtering is implemented using a custom :ref:`eva4_lmacro` which checks API call options and can restrict the current call by returning non-zero exit code.
+Filtering is implemented using a custom :ref:`eva4_lmacro` which checks API call options and can restrict the current call by returning a non-zero exit code.

 If filtered, the user gets *access denied* (-32002) error with a message from either *err* or *out* of the execution result payload or the default